Densely Guided Knowledge Distillation using Multiple Teacher Assistants: Introduction

 In \cite{JangHyun2019, Xiao2019}, it was shown that a teacher does not always have to be smart for a student to learn effectively.
-Note that the KD can not succeed when the student's capacity is too low to successfully mimic the teacher’s knowledge.
-Recently, to overcome this problem, TA-based knowledge distillation (TAKD)~\cite{TAKD2020} using intermediate-sized assistant models was introduced to alleviate the poor learning of the student network when the size gap between the student and the teacher is large.
-It achieved a good performance when there is a large gap in teacher and student sizes.
-However, further studies are required to determine whether using middle-sized assistant models in series is the most efficient technique for knowledge distillation when the difference between the teacher and the student models is large.
-For example, TAKD tend to cause the error avalanche problem, as shown in Figure \ref{fig:01} (a).
-This method independently trains the multiple TA models by decreasing the capacity of their own assistant models for efficient student learning with a large gap.
-If an error occurs during a specific TA model learning, the TA model will teach the next level assistant models with the error.
-From then on, each time a TA is trained, the error snowballs, as in Figure~\ref{fig:01} (a).
+The KD can not succeed when the student's capacity is too low to successfully mimic the teacher’s knowledge.
+Recently, to overcome this problem, TA-based knowledge distillation (TAKD)~\cite{TAKD2020} using intermediate-sized assistant models was introduced to alleviate the poor learning of a student network when the size gap between a student and a teacher is large.
+It achieved an effective performance improvement in the case of a large gap in teacher and student sizes.
+However, further studies are required to determine whether using middle-sized assistant models in series is the most efficient KD method for bridging the gap between a teacher and a student.
+For example, TAKD tends to cause the error avalanche problem, as shown in Figure \ref{fig:01} (c).
+It sequentially trains the multiple TA models by decreasing the capacity of their own assistant models for efficient student learning.
+If an error occurred during a specific TA model learning, this TA model will teach the next level assistant models including the same error.
+From then on, each time a TA is trained, the error snowballs gradually, as illustrated in Figure~\ref{fig:01} (c).
 This error avalanche problem becomes an obstacle to improving the student model’s performance as the total number of TAs increases.